ManjunathMGM/Monty-Hall-Simulation/README.md

 Contributions are always welcome!
 Whether you find a bug, have a suggestion, or want to add a feature, just open an issue or submit a pull request.
 Let's improve this project together! ✨
 </br>
+> This project was undertaken as part of my coursework for MAT 205 - Mathematical Methods III: Statistics and Probability.

 ## :pencil: License